mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 He paused to acknowledge a sudden rush of concern for them.

 Thi observed and surmised.
-"They are far," thi said.
+"They are far from you," thi said.

-"Very."
+"Very.
+Liffa is... going to be sent into space soon."

 "Do you trust them to go on without you?"

 "What?"

 "The people who come here leave behind lives full of relationships.
-They invent worries to keep themselves company with the ones they left behind, thinking themselves irreplaceable.
-But then they return to find that the hole they left had been filled; the personas they were building had vanished, and some of them can't handle it.
-All of them placed their faith in the lives they built, rather than the people who filled them.
+They invent new worries to keep themselves company with the people they left behind.
+They think they are irreplaceable to their loved ones.
+But then they leave this place and return to find that the hole they left had been filled by someone or something else; the personas they were building before had vanished, and some can't handle knowing this.
+They placed their faith in the lives they had left behind, rather than the lives they were living.
 So... do you trust them to do what's best for themselves, and not necessarily what's best for you?"

 He was aghast at imagining what he was saying.
 He stammered, "We're bonded, we do what's best for each other."